Commencement FAQs

 Degrees are not officially awarded until after the commencement ceremonies.
 Diplomas will be mailed approximately 3-4 weeks after the official close of the Spring semester.
 Transcripts with degree information are available approximately 3-5 business days after the close of the Spring semester.

-*All obligations (fees, fines, transcripts, etc.) with the college must be cleared before diplomas will be issued.
+*All obligations (fees, fines, transcripts, etc.) with the college must be cleared before diplomas and official/final transcripts will be issued.